 Sightseeing, Bus, Cars and Tuk-Tuk

 Taxis are affordable in Lisbon, you find them by all major sites and by the terminal.
-All taxis are metered, drivers tend to speak English but, like in any big city, make sure you get an estimate before getting into a taxi, as you shouldn’t pay more than $10.00 US Dollars (8 Euros) to go anywhere within the historical city center.
+All taxis are metered, drivers tend to speak English but, like in any big city, make sure you get an estimate before getting into a taxi, as you should not pay more than $10.00 US Dollars (8 Euros) to go anywhere within the historical city center.

 Public Buses and Trams

 Public Buses are not particularly easy to navigate or useful for the cruise traveler but the Trams have good connections to major tourist attractions and can be particularly useful for those wishing to explore Belém.
 Click Here to Check the Official Website in English.

 Metro - Subway - Underground

 Known by locals as 'Metro' the underground is the lesser used transportation by cruise travelers and tourist alike but is very easy to navigate, affordable and has stops next to many highlights.

-Explore on Your Own
+Explore Lisbon on Your Own

 Under the supervision of the King’s Prime minister (the Marques de Pombal) the square was renamed Praça do Comércio.
-All area behind this Square was rebuilt as a grid of 48 streets ending in two other squares: the Rossio (with its beautiful fountains, the National Theatre and a majestic column in the center) and Praça da Figueira a less elegant square but with a great view of the Castle.
+All area behind this square was rebuilt as a grid of 48 streets ending in two other squares: the Rossio square (with its beautiful fountains, the National Theatre and a majestic column in the center) and Praça da Figueira a less elegant square but with a great view of the Castle.